katongilang/b2019001/README.md

   or at least accompany the code with runnable tests.
 A `spec/` folder has been prepared for you.

 ### 2. Git Decision
-Please git-commit your result into this repository (normally on `master` branch).
+Please git-commit your result into this repository (on `master` branch).

-For preparation for the live test, please take a look at `feature/oop` branch.
+For preparation for the live test, please take a look at `feature/webapi` branch.
-Your task is to incorporate your changes in `master` into `feature/oop`.
+Your task is to incorporate your changes in `master` into `feature/webapi`.
 Afterward, please write what you've done in [ANSWER.md](./ANSWER.md).

-### 3. Server Deployment
+### 3. Setup Simple API
 Before proceeding, let's thinking about deployment.
 This app will be converted into HTTP API that will handle thousands of request per day.
+Can you setup a HTTP REST API that can response to path change and process the request accordingly?
+One of the route should be able to process something like `/order?domains[]=hello.com&domains[]=world.com` and return above invoice in JSON format.